G1000 FPL page

 Avionics Confusion

-Avionics Common Mistakes
+What is it doing? — Avionics Common Mistakes

 Common avionics mistakes at critial times cause panic and confusion.